hapify/hapify/docs/en/docs/getting-started/create-boilerplate/step-1-new-channel.md

 Run hpf use to connect a remote project (optional)
 ```

-Here is the created files hierarchy:
+Here is the hierarchy of the created files:

 ```
 ~/my-project